jdmccalpin/low-overhead-timers/README.md

   No error or bounds checking is performed.

 Auxiliary routines include:
+* get_num_counters() uses the CPUID instruction to discover the number of programmable core counters per logical processor.
+This can be 2, 4, or 8, depending on model and mode of operation.
 * get_core_counter_width() uses the CPUID instruction to discover the width of the programmable core performance counters.
 This is 48 bits on most recent Intel processors, but processors with 40-bit and 32-bit counter widths also exist.